bennett-j/RoboChallenge/docs/notes.md

     will drive continuously

 ### Sensing
-If they run the program whilst holding the robot in the air, nothing will happen because there's no surface infront of the sensor and it sees black so stops and the program ends.
+If they run the program whilst holding the robot in the air, nothing will happen because there's no surface in front of the sensor and it sees black so stops and the program ends.

 ### Racing
 Starting values forward = 50, turn gain = 2.5.
 I've found turn can be increased to about 4 before it becomes silly.
 Forward speed can comfortably be increased above 100, maybe even above 200 depending on the radii of the turns.

 The goal here is trial and error.
 Don't tell them what values to use.
 Get them to change them and observe the behaviour of the robot - and repeat!
-Eventually they will get it as good as they can (hardware and choice of control algorithm become limiting factor).
+Eventually they will get it as good as they can (hardware and choice of control algorithm become limiting factors).

-You can try and discuss with them how the robot is working. [explanation pending]
+You can try and discuss with them how the robot is working.
+Explanation for leaders [here](#explanation-and-further-reading-for-leaders).
- - why does it follow the edge of one line
+ - why does it follow the edge of one line?
- - why only one side of the line
+ - why only one side of the line?
  - does it turn left/right better? (sensor placement)